MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-schema-database.md

 ## Permissions

-These command requires at least Database User, Database Viewer, or Database Monitor permissions.
+You must have Database User, Database Viewer, or Database Monitor permissions to run these commands.
 For more information, see [role-based access control](access-control/role-based-access-control.md).

 ## .show databases schema